10 Reasons NOT to Become a Personal Trainer

 Positive: If you can succeed in this business, you can probably succeed in any business.

-#2 - Horrible Hours5 am to 9 am, 11 am to 2 pm, 4 pm to 10 pm.
+5 am to 9 am, 11 am to 2 pm, 4 pm to 10 pm.
 Dream job still?
-Or day dreaming while doing the job because your're tired and sleepy?
+Or daydreaming while doing the job because you're tired and sleepy?

 Friends want to hang out while you're working, but you're only free when your friends are at work.
 Don't worry, you'll usually be more focused on napping in your car than hanging out anyway.

 Positive: You work as little or as much as you want and set your own schedule.
 Especially if you work for yourself.
 Plus, few jobs out there can match this one in letting you work such few hours but get paid so well.
 Of course, this is if the hours work out the way you want (rare), and if you're successfully working for yourself (difficult).
 In any case, if you don't need much sleep, money, or social time, this job is for you.